Table of Contents

 While third-party testing isn’t required, it is highly recommended to source from a supplier that goes the extra mile to get it anyway.
 It often helps to have an outside, unbiased party to make sure your product is meeting quality standards.

-Can you mail CBD oil?
+What carriers allow you to mail CBD oil?

 Mailing CBD oil is a complicated issue.
 While it is legal, there are regulations by the state on what type of CBD oil you can sell.
 And shippers are releasing their own regulations for how CBD travels through their systems.